-- completion of preclinical laboratory tests, animal studies and formulation studies, certain of which must be in accordance with FDA's Good Laboratory Practice requirements and other applicable regulations; - submission to the FDA of an IND, which must become effective before human clinical trials may begin; - approval by an independent Institutional Review Board ("IRB") or ethics committee at each clinical site before each trial may be initiated; - performance of adequate and well-controlled human clinical trials in accordance with Good Clinical Practices ("GCPs") to establish the safety and efficacy of the proposed drug for its intended use; - preparation of and submission to the FDA of an NDA after completion of all pivotal trials; - a determination by the FDA within 60 days of its receipt of an NDA to file the application for review - satisfactory completion of an FDA advisory committee review, if applicable; - satisfactory completion of an FDA inspection of the manufacturing facility or facilities at which the drug is produced to assess compliance with current Good Manufacturing Practice ("cGMP") requirements to assure that the facilities, methods and controls are adequate to preserve the drug's identity, strength, quality and purity, and potential inspection of selected clinical investigation sites to assess compliance with GCPs; and - FDA review and approval of the NDA to permit commercial marketing of the product for particular indications for use in the United States.
+- completion of preclinical laboratory tests, animal studies and formulation studies in accordance with FDA's Good Laboratory Practice requirements and other applicable regulations; - submission to the FDA of an IND, which must become effective before human clinical trials may begin; - approval by an independent Institutional Review Board ("IRB") or ethics committee at each clinical site before each trial may be initiated; - performance of adequate and well-controlled human clinical trials in accordance with Good Clinical Practices ("GCPs") to establish the safety and efficacy of the proposed drug for its intended use; - preparation of and submission to the FDA of an NDA after completion of all pivotal trials; - a determination by the FDA within 60 days of its receipt of an NDA to file the application for review - satisfactory completion of an FDA advisory committee review, if applicable; - satisfactory completion of an FDA inspection of the manufacturing facility or facilities at which the drug is produced to assess compliance with current Good Manufacturing Practice ("cGMP") requirements to assure that the facilities, methods and controls are adequate to preserve the drug's identity, strength, quality and purity, and of selected clinical investigation sites to assess compliance with GCPs; and - FDA review and approval of the NDA to permit commercial marketing of the product for particular indications for use in the United States.

 The preclinical developmental stage generally involves laboratory evaluations of drug chemistry, formulation and stability, as well as studies to evaluate the molecule's toxicity in animals, which support subsequent clinical testing.
-The conduct of preclinical studies is subject to federal regulations and requirements, including GLP regulations for certain toxicology studies.
+The conduct of preclinical studies is subject to federal regulations and requirements, including GLP regulations.
 The sponsor must submit the results of the preclinical studies, together with manufacturing information, analytical data, any available clinical data or literature and a proposed clinical protocol, to the FDA as part of the IND.
-An IND is a request for allowance from the FDA to administer an investigational drug product to humans.
+Prior to beginning the first clinical trial with a product candidate in the United States, a sponsor must submit an IND to the FDA.
+An IND is a request for authorization from the FDA to administer an investigational new drug product to humans.
 The central focus of an IND submission is on the general investigational plan and the protocol(s) for clinical studies.
 The IND also includes results of animal and in vitro studies assessing the toxicology, pharmacokinetics, pharmacology, and pharmacodynamic characteristics of the product; chemistry, manufacturing, and controls information; and any available human data or literature to support the use of the investigational product.
 Some long-term preclinical testing, such as animal tests of effects on reproduction and carcinogenicity, may continue after the IND is submitted.
 An IND must become effective before human clinical trials may begin.
 The IND automatically becomes effective 30 days after receipt by the FDA, unless the FDA, within the 30-day time period, raises safety concerns or questions about the proposed clinical trial.
 In such a case, the IND may be placed on clinical hold and the IND sponsor and the FDA must resolve any outstanding concerns or non-compliance.
-Submission of an IND therefore may or may not result in FDA allowance to begin a clinical trial.
+Submission of an IND therefore may or may not result in FDA authorization to begin a clinical trial.